Certificate IV in Training And Assessment (TAE40110)

 How long does the course go for?

-The full course is 14 days total duration spread over the four separate modules.
+The Cert 4 in Training and Assessment course runs for a total duration of 14 days in Perth (or at your workplace), spread over the four separate modules.
 There is no set timeframe for attending the modules.
 However, most students are comfortable undertaking the program between 3 – 12 months.
-In addition to attending the face-to-face training, participants will need to allow time to work on the post-course activities for each course.
+In addition to attending the face-to-face training, participants of the course will need to allow time to work on the post-course activities.

 What is the cost?